Understanding formative, summative, and interim assessment and their role in student learning

 • Instructional needs of individual students

-Educators can use interim assessments in a formative way to directly guide instruction.
+Educators can use interim assessment in a formative way to directly guide instruction.
 When this happens, data aggregation is considered the key difference between formative and interim assessment.
 This ability to aggregate data at critical points in the learning cycle allows interim assessment to have a broader set of purposes than both formative and summative assessment.
 As a result, interim assessment is the only type of assessment that provides educators with data for instructional, predictive, and evaluative purposes.

 Guide